 Plan S is an Open Access initiative that was started in 2018.
 Specific funding and research institutions require work funded by them be published in open repositories or in journals that provide free access to manuscripts.
 In part, authors covered by Plan S must make their accepted manuscript available for free and published under an Open License (such as CC-BY).

-IEEE VIS is committed to helping any author affected by Plan S find an accommodation so that their work can appear at VIS and on IEEE Xplore.
+IEEE VIS is committed to helping any author affected by Plan S find an accommodation so that their work can appear at VIS.

 Recommendation 1/2—Upload a preprint to a free and open repository